nyu-pl-fa18/hw03/README.md

 iteration of the while loop:

-* What properties do the variables storing the two bounds of the current search interval satisfy?
+* What properties do the variables storing the two bounds of the remaining search interval satisfy?

-* How does the value of `x` relate to the values stored in the array (inside and outside of the interval)?
+* How does the value of `x` relate to the values stored in the array (inside and outside of the search interval)?

 * ...